 Many students long for real-world skills to help them improve their time at Yale and jumpstart their post-Yale careers.
 In essence, STAY will leverage how Yale’s alumni volunteers—newly teamed with Yale students—change lives.

-STAY works closely with the Association of Yale Alumni (AYA), Undergraduate Career Services (UCS), student governments and organizations (YCC, GSA, GPSS, etc.), and other campus partners, in order to:
+STAY works closely with the Yale Alumni Association (YAA), Undergraduate Career Services (UCS), student governments and organizations (YCC, GSA, GPSS, etc.), and other campus partners, in order to:

 - Enhance the Yale experience for students by connecting them with Yale’s experienced and enthusiastic alumni

 - Prepare undergraduate and G&P students for life after Yale through our financial literacy programs, leadership forums, mentoring and networking events

 - Encourage students to stay involved with Yale after graduation by providing them with alumni volunteer and leadership opportunities

 - Inspire alumni to meaningfully connect with Yale by interacting with current students